What is a staph infection?

-Cross-contamination can occur when bacteria is transferred from one food (usually a raw food) to another food.
+Cross-contamination occurs when bacteria is transferred from one food (usually a raw food) to another food.

-This can happen when the contaminated food is in direct contact with the other food, or when bacteria from contaminated food is spread through hands, utensils, work surfaces to other foods.
+This can happen when the contaminated food is in direct contact with the other food, or when bacteria from contaminated food is spread through hands, utensils or work surfaces to other foods.

 You can avoid cross-contaminating food by: